Wills & Estate Administration

 - Accounts – which reports all financial transactions in the estate for the applicable accounting period.
 The first account is due nine (9) months after the estate is opened.
 If all matters involving the estate are not addressed on the first account, interim accounts are required every six (6) months thereafter.

 Estates can only be finalized once all issues in the estate have been resolved.
 This includes all proper claims of creditors, taxes, and all inheritances have been distributed.
 Alexander & Cleaver is qualified to help you navigate step by step through the estate administration process to get through this most difficult time.

 - Probate litigation

 We also help our clients create the most important estate documents:

 Wills.
 A properly drafted will lets you make the final decisions about how your property will be distributed after your death, rather than the state deciding for you under the intestate laws in Maryland.
 Every person should have the right to dictate how their property is distributed upon death.
 In order to do so, you must draft a will.

 Powers of attorney.
 You can give a trusted person the authority to make decisions for you by creating a power of attorney.
-It takes effect during your life, either immediately or upon your incompetency.
+It takes effect during your life, either immediately or upon your mental incapacitation, such as dementia.
 Without such a document, your loved ones face the expensive and time-consuming process of guardianship if you become incapacitated.

 Advance Medical Directives.
 This document allows you to appoint someone to assist, or make, health care decisions for you.
 This document will also permit you to decide what life-sustaining treatment you would like.
 This takes this most difficult decision out of the hands of loved ones.

 Call us today at (301) 292-3300 or toll-free at (800) 292-5297 or contact us online.